CorySanin/ffa-tycoon/README.md

 ## Setup

 As currently written, this project pretty much needs to exist in Docker.
-TODO: make work outside of Docker.

 First and foremost, each server will need the [remote control](https://github.com/CorySanin/openrct2-remote-control) plugin.
 Follow the instruction in the [readme](https://github.com/CorySanin/openrct2-remote-control#docker-setup).